 School Direct Recruitment

-Whitley Bay Teaching School Alliance (WBTSA) is looking to recruit individuals passionate about careers in education and is offering training places in partnership with Newcastle University and Northumbria University.
+Whitley Bay Teaching School Alliance (WBTSA) will soon be looking to recruit individuals passionate about careers in education and is offering training places in partnership with Newcastle University and Northumbria University.

 The UCAS application system opens 27th October 2015 for 2016 entry.
 We hope to be recruiting trainees to commence in September 2016 for jobs across the partnership in the following subjects: